Apply to uw-Green Bay: Special Students

 What does it mean to be a special student?

-These are students who have graduated from high school but have not yet earned a baccalaureate degree, and are not currently pursuing a degree at UW-Green Bay.
+These are students who have graduated from high school and have not yet earned a baccalaureate degree, but are not currently pursuing a degree at UW-Green Bay.

 Summer or winterim session only